-Questions

-Please direct questions to appropriate board member or any officer.
+Questions Please direct questions to appropriate board member or any officer.
 Technical questions should be directed to one of the Technical Advisers listed here.

-Membership

-Applications for membership should be directed to the Membership to the Membership Ann Bell 544-4505 8325 39th Avenue N. Co-ordinator:
+Membership Applications for membership should be directed to the Membership to the Membership Ann Bell 544-4505 Ann Bell 544-4505 8325 39th Avenue N. Co-ordinator: New Hope,

-New Hope,

 Minnesota, 55427 \$12 buys membership for one year.
-Members receive a subscription to this newsletter and all club benefits.
+Members receive a subscription this newsletter and all c benefits.